oie-mines-paristech/RTE_scenarios/README.md

 French electricity operator (RTE) for:

 * electricity
+* hydrogen
+* other liquid and gaseous fuels

 It is meant to be used in `premise` in addition to a global IAM scenario, to provide refined projections at the country level.